 FHA Title 1 loans

 FHA Title 1 loans are mortgages designed specifically for manufactured homes and may be available for homes considered real or personal property.
-The program backs loans that private mortgage lenders offer.
+The program backs loans offered by private mortgage lenders.
 You can use an FHA Title 1 mortgage for a manufactured home, the lot the home will sit on, or both.
 Some of the requirements of the Title 1 program include new homes having a one-year manufacturer's warranty and meeting local and state rules for the installation and construction of your home's foundation.

 Fannie Mae manufactured housing loans